Venus (Shocking Blue song): Other versions

+Russian punk band Mongol Shuudan covered the song in 2004 with new, Russian-language lyrics under the title "Shizgara" (Шизгара - a common Russo-phonetic mishearing of the hook of the original song).

 Popular media

 Shocking Blue's "Venus" was featured in the sixth episode of the 2020 Netflix miniseries The Queen's Gambit.
 The protagonist Beth (played by Anya Taylor-Joy) dances and sings to the music video.
 The scene takes place in 1967, well before the song was released in 1969.

 Bananarama's cover of "Venus" was featured in the 2011 video game Just Dance 3.

-The song was used in the commercial for Gillette Venus Women's Razor.
+The song has been used in commercials for Gillette Venus Women's Razor since c.
+2001.

-Bananarama's version of the song was used in an episode of the American animated show American Dad in which the character Roger uses it as the national anthem.
-He named the country after the group and afterwards the residents of the country danced to the song.
+In 2023, the song appeared as part of the soundtrack of the comedy-drama film The Holdovers.